 Retinopathy is usually a sign of another medical condition.
 Although several medical conditions (e.g., sickle cell disease, lupus) can cause retinopathy, the most common causes are diabetes and hypertension (high blood pressure).

 In the advanced stage, called proliferative retinopathy, new blood vessels grow in the eye.
-However, they are weak and often burst, causing bleeding in the eye.
+However, they are weak and may burst, causing bleeding in the eye.
 The bleeding can cause scarring of the eye and damage vision.

 Hypertensive retinopathy is a complication of high blood pressure that usually takes many years to develop.
 High blood pressure damages the blood vessel walls, causing them to thicken and narrow.
 This reduces the blood supply available to the retina, leading to retinal damage.
 Eventually, blood can leak into the retina, causing further damage.